-If HDCP Encryption was disabled, from its enabled state, due to the detection or loss of HDCP_HPD or authentication failures, the HDCP Transmitter expires the Session Key.
+If HDCP Encryption was disabled, from its enabled state, due to the detection or loss of HPD or authentication failures, the HDCP Transmitter expires the Session Key.
 The HDCP Transmitter initiates re-authentication with the transmission of a new AKE_Init message.
 In all other cases, where HDCP Encryption was disabled, from its enabled state, while the link was still active and authenticated (for e.g., HDCP Encryption may be briefly disabled during transmission of low value content), the HDCP Transmitter need not expire the Session Key.
-The HDCP Transmitter may maintain the encryption parameters used during the HDCP Session i.e. inputCtr value after the last HDCP Encryption operation (after which HDCP Encryption was disabled), k_s and r{iv} .
+The HDCP Transmitter may maintain the encryption parameters used during the HDCP Session i.e. inputCtr value after the last HDCP Encryption operation (after which HDCP Encryption was disabled), k_s , r{iv} , and streamCtr.
 When encryption is re-enabled, HDCP Encryption may be applied seamlessly, without requiring re-authentication, by using the same stored encryption parameters.

-If HDCP Encryption was disabled, from its enabled state, the HDCP Receiver must maintain the inputCtr value after the last HDCP Encryption operation (after which HDCP Encryption was disabled), k_s and r{iv} used during the HDCP Session.
-If encryption was re-enabled, without intervening re-authentication requests from the transmitter, the HDCP Receiver must use the same stored inputCtr, k_s and r{iv} .
+If HDCP Encryption was disabled, from its enabled state, the HDCP Receiver must maintain the inputCtr value after the last HDCP Encryption operation (after which HDCP Encryption was disabled), k{ss} , r{iv} , and streamCtr used during the HDCP Session.
+If encryption was re-enabled, without intervening re-authentication requests from the transmitter, the HDCP Receiver must use the same k{ss} , r{iv} , and streamCtr.
+It must update its inputCtr corresponding to the Content Stream (as indicated by the streamCtr value) with the inputCtr value received from the transmitter.
+(See Section 2.6 on Link Synchronization).